lukeduda/nestjs-star-wars-characters/README.md

 # Star Wars Characters API

-REST API based on Nest.js and MongoDB, with unit and e2e test suites.
+REST API based on Nest.js and MongoDB, with unit and e2e test suites!

 For now only simplified environments are specified:
 - development (docker-compose based)